Martha Williams (lawyer)

 Martha Williams is an American attorney and government official who served as the 18th director of the United States Fish and Wildlife Service from 2022 to 2025.
 She previously served as the 24th director of the Montana Department of Fish, Wildlife and Parks from 2017 to 2020.

 Education

-Williams graduated from Garrison Forest School in Owings Mills, Maryland, then earned a bachelor's degree from the University of Virginia and a Juris Doctor from the Alexander Blewett III School of Law at the University of Montana.
+Williams attended from Garrison Forest School in Owings Mills, Maryland, and earned a bachelor's degree in philosophy from the University of Virginia and a Juris Doctor from the Alexander Blewett III School of Law at the University of Montana.

 Career

 From 1998 to 2011, Williams served as legal counsel to the Montana Department of Fish, Wildlife and Parks.
 She has also served as deputy solicitor of the United States Fish and Wildlife Service.
 Williams worked as associate professor of law at the University of Montana and co-director of the university's Land Use and Natural Resources Clinic.

+She was confirmed as director of the United States Fish and Wildlife Service in February 2022 with bipartisan support.
+In 2023 her qualifications as director were challenged by a group of 100 scientists claiming she lacked the required educational background for the position.